DanielBarie/ConvApp/README.md

 ```

 ## Rectangular Pulse #3
 Unsymmetrical Pulse (right-hand sided, width 1).
 Watch it being reflected.
 What happens to the width of the convolution's result?
 Why?
-Why does it look the way (trapezoid) it does?
+Why does it look the way (trapezoid) it does when convoluted with Rectangular Pulse #1?
 ![Rectangular Pulse #3](rectpulse_3.png)
 ```
 frect_3 = rectangularPulse(0,1,x);
 ```

 ## Rectangular Pulse #4
 Unsymmetrical Pulse (right-hand sided, width 2).
 Watch it being reflected.
 What happens to the width of the convolution's result?
 Why?
-Why does it have a triangular shape?
+Why does it have a triangular shape when convoluted with Rectangular Pulse #1?
 ![Rectangular Pulse #4](rectpulse_4.png)
 ```
 frect_4 = rectangularPulse(0,2,x);